-With regards to doors currently in situ, head teachers of primary and early year settings will ensure that a finger trap survey and risk assessment is completed, and, if the risk is significant, take action to minimise the risk of injuries e.g. the fitting of a finger trap door guard, ensuring pupils don't sit or gather near a door, ensuring essential equipment is not positioned adjacent to or immediately behind doors, etc. A visual inspection of each internal and external door (including gates) will be carried out to determine the likelihood of harm, the potential severity of injury to determine the degree of risk and whether further action is required to eliminate or reduce that risk.
+With regards to doors currently in situ, headteachers of primary and early year settings will ensure that a finger trap survey and risk assessment is completed, and, if the risk is significant, take action to minimise the risk of injuries e.g. the fitting of a finger trap door guard, ensuring pupils don't sit or gather near a door, ensuring essential equipment is not positioned adjacent to or immediately behind doors, etc. Finger trap door guards of fitted in all areas where EYFS or KS1 children are likely to utilise, even if this is not their normal or main learning environment, A visual inspection of each internal and external door (including gates) will be carried out to determine the likelihood of harm, the potential severity of injury to determine the degree of risk and whether further action is required to eliminate or reduce that risk.